cellear/backdrop-examples/README.txt

 It has all manner of cross-linked references between the example code and the APIs being demonstrated.

-* http://drupalcode.org/project/examples.git allows you to browse the git repository for the Drupal Examples project.
+* https://github.com/cellear/backdrop-examples allows you to browse the git repository for the Backdrop Examples project.

 How To Install The Modules